Reclaimed wood Christmas tree and star

 So as I was glancing around my festive, surrounding neighbour’s front porches of cute toboggans and pretty greens, I looked at my own mess, called myself a scrooge, and vowed to change that this year.

-Remember all that amazing, chippy fence wood I picked up not long ago?
+White chippy fence wood I picked up a while back

-1. Cut two equal wood pieces, and two small supports.
+1. Cut two equally sized wood pieces, and two small supports.

-3. Predrill holes, then screw the works together.
+3. Predrill holes, then screw the Christmas tree stand together from underneath with screws.

 My fav cordless drill in the whole wide world is the Makita HERE. (affiliate link)

-4. Attach a tall post to the stand from the bottom.
+4. Attach a tall post to the stand from the bottom using screws.

 Oh… and a little bigger too.

-I wanted to figure out an easy way to cut all the boards evenly without having to take a tape measure to them.
+I wanted to figure out an easy way to cut all the tree boards evenly without having to take a tape measure to each one.
 I believe this is it!

 1. Swing your miter saw to a desired angle for your Christmas tree edges.